-But first: Ultrarunning isn't for everyone.
-The training is hard as hell and can break you both mentally and physically.
+Here's the brutal truth: Ultrarunning isn't for everyone.
+The training is hard as hell and, when not done correctly, can break you mentally and physically.
 The race itself is often the easy part.
-If you're still interested, keep going.
+If you're still interested, keep reading.

-Ultrarunning has been around a long time, tracing its roots to the "pedestrians" of the 1800s.
+"Organized" ultrarunning has been around a long time, tracing its roots to the "pedestrians" of the 1800s.
 Early examples include the six-day races held in Madison Square Garden in the late 1800s and the transcontinental races during the 1920s (an excellent account of one such race is CC Pyle's Amazing Foot Race).
-Today, we equate ultrarunning with trail races held all over the country, such as the Western States 100-Mile Run in California, but the truth of the matter is that ultrarunning evolved into a trail sport from an endeavor mostly of the track and road.
+Today, we equate ultrarunning with trail races held all over the country, such as the Western States Endurance Run, a 100-miler in California.
+But the truth of the matter is that ultrarunning evolved into a trail sport from an endeavor mostly of the track and road.
 Perhaps the greatest ultrarunner to ever live is the "Great Greek," Yiannis Kouros, holder of many major records, such as those for 24 hours, 48 hours and the most Spartathlon victories.

-Ultrarunning is by its very nature a noble sport.
-It requires extraordinary strength of character, a well-trained mind and body, and unending of determination.
+Ultrarunning requires strong devotion.
+It requires discipline, consistency, a well-trained mind and body, determination and, at least for me, faith.
 It's an up-before-dawn, day-in-and-day-out, blood-sweat-and-tears, rain-sleet-and-snow endeavor.
-Training for an ultra can break you.
 Most ultrarunners I know are very humble, salt-of-the-earth people who would give the shirt off their back to help another.
 In races, we support each other.
-If I pass a runner who is thirsty and out of water, I'll help them.
-If a runner needs an e-cap, I'll give them one.
-I've been helped by other ultrarunners, too.
+If we pass a runner who is thirsty and out of water, we'll help.
+If a runner needs an S!Cap, we'll give them one.
+I've been helped by other ultrarunners.
 This is the code of our sport.
 I can't decide if ultrarunning brings out these qualities, or if ultrarunning attracts people with these qualifies.
 My guess is some of both.

 Whereas the marathon is wildly popular, not everyone is cut out to be an ultrarunner--and that's OK.
 I know a lot of people who, on a whim, entered a 50K or 50-miler but ultimately realized that the necessary training--and the mental, physical and emotional toll lots of miles bring--just wasn't for them.
 You must believe in yourself when all the chips are down, and you must maintain a serious commitment to your training on a daily basis, or else you will never make it.
 There is simply no way to fake your way through a 50-miler or 100-miler.
 You have to pay your dues, and it isn't easy--for you or your family.